bangank36/spriral-learning/today-i-learn.md

 ## 17-03-2023
 - When running .sh file in the working directory, should give ./ before the name to tell the terminal to look at the file in the same folder or else it will look in PATH `./magick-slicer.sh input/Art.png -o slicer-output`

+## 21-03-2023
+- Using `tree` for print directory on macos, install it first using brew